fleetdm/fleet/docs/3-Deployment/2-Configuration.md

 ## Managing osquery configurations

 We recommend that you use an infrastructure configuration management tool to manage these osquery configurations consistently across your environment.
 If you're unsure about what configuration management tools your organization uses, contact your company's system administrators.
-If you are evaluating new solutions for this problem, the founders of Kolide have successfully managed configurations in large production environments using [Chef](https://www.chef.io/chef/) and [Puppet](https://puppet.com/).
+If you are evaluating new solutions for this problem, the founders of Fleet have successfully managed configurations in large production environments using [Chef](https://www.chef.io/chef/) and [Puppet](https://puppet.com/).

 ## Running with systemd

-Once you've verified that you can run fleet in your shell, you'll likely want to keep fleet running in the background and after the server reboots.
+Once you've verified that you can run Fleet in your shell, you'll likely want to keep Fleet running in the background and after the server reboots.
 To do that we recommend using [systemd](https://coreos.com/os/docs/latest/getting-started-with-systemd.html).

 Below is a sample unit file.